Husband guilty of parachute murder attempt

 Victoria Cilliers, 41, survived the 4,000ft (1,220m) fall at Netheravon airfield in Wiltshire in April 2015.

+Emile Cilliers was plagued with debt and needed his wife's life insurance money to start a new life with his lover, Winchester Crown Court heard.

-Emile Cilliers, 38, of the Royal Army Physical Training Corps, was also found guilty of trying to kill his wife by causing a gas leak at the family home in Amesbury at the end of March 2015.
+He was also convicted of trying to kill his wife by causing a gas leak at the family home.

-He had denied two counts of attempted murder at Winchester Crown Court.
+The 38-year-old had denied two counts of attempted murder.

 Mrs Cilliers, a highly-experienced parachuting instructor, suffered near-fatal injuries when both her main and reserve parachutes failed when she took part in a jump at the Army Parachute Association.

-The trial heard that Mr Cilliers, an experienced parachute packer, tampered with equipment he knew his wife was going to use.
+The trial heard that Cilliers, of the Royal Army Physical Training Corps and an experienced parachute packer, tampered with equipment he knew his wife was going to use.

 Lines to the main canopy were twisted and essential parts were missing from the reserve.